 Understanding whether your listeners prefer to tune in to your podcast from a mobile app or from a website is important in helping you decide the perfect length for your episodes, as well as your speech rhythms.
 Let’s say, for example, your listeners prefer to listen to your podcast on mobile; it’s very probable that they’re doing something else at the same time, like housecleaning or jogging, or commuting to work.
 Your approach would be quite different from a podcaster whose audience prefers to tune in from a website or iHeartRadio.

 Moreover, you‘ll see which external directory your podcast is getting referred to from, like iTunes, iHeartRadio, YouTube, or an embedded widget.

 Upgrading to a Broadcaster Pro plan or higher gives you a helpful overview of where your listeners are tuning in from.
 Facebook, iTunes, Twitter, and other networks are all traceable and clearly displayed.

 Where are your listeners tuning in from?

-Whether your show is local or international, you can get a breakdown of where your listeners are based with the Geolocation section.
+Whether your podcast is local or international, you can get a breakdown of where your listeners are based with the Geolocation section.
 These stats refer to all plays made through the website, as well as downloads.
 They offer important info like what time (and in what timezone) you should share your content, as well as which potential sponsors or advertisers to approach.

 Which gender and age group are your listeners?

-By knowing the exact demographics (gender and age group) of your listeners, you can take your show to the next level by better targeting your message, and offering it to prospective advertisers.
+By knowing the exact demographics (gender and age group) of your listeners, you can take your podcast to the next level by better targeting your message, and offering it to prospective advertisers.
 This information is only available for plays made through Spreaker and is derived from users who have signed up to our service.

 If you want to know more about how to measure your podcast analytics, take a look at the dedicated section in spreaker.com/help.
 For a bigger picture of Spreaker listeners and their habits, check out this infographic.